 There is no set rule for how often to bathe a dog, so you should consider your dog’s lifestyle, breed, and coat type when deciding on a bathing schedule.

+As a general rule of thumb, the longer a dog's coat is, the more regularly you should wash them.
+Long-haired breeds like the Maltese or Collie may require a bath every week or every few weeks.
+Short-haired breeds like Boxers and Bull Terriers may only need a bath once a month or less, depending on their outdoor activity.
 Also, note that some breeds like Poodles and Bichons have soft coats that dirt clings to, so they typically require more regular bathing.
 The same goes for drop-coated breeds like Yorkshire Terriers, Shih Tzus, and Lhasa Apsos, as their coats collect more oil and debris than others.
 In addition, Labrador Retrievers and Basset Hounds have naturally oily fur, requiring more frequent cleaning.
+You may think that hairless breeds don't need many baths, but the opposite is true.
+Hairless dogs like the Chinese Crested and Xoloitzcuintli require weekly baths as their lack of fur creates excess oil on their skin.

 Aside from their fur length and coat type, how much time your dog spends outdoors will determine how often they need a bath.
 For example, long-haired dogs that stay mainly indoors will require fewer baths than short-haired canines that spend hours playing in the yard every day.
 In addition, if your pup loves to swim in rivers or splash in puddles on your daily walks, it goes without saying that they will get smelly fast.

-If your dog seems to get dirty every time they go outside, you may wonder, “can I bathe my dog every day?”
-We don’t recommend bathing your dog every day as overwashing strips the natural oils from their skin and dries it out.
+If your dog seems to get dirty every time they go outside, you may wonder, "can I bathe my dog every day?"
+We don't recommend bathing your dog every day as overwashing strips the natural oils from their skin and dries it out.
 This can lead to flaking and a tight sensation, making your pup feel itchy.
 So, if your dog gets dirty every day, spot clean with wet wipes instead.
+The very least you should wash your dog is every few months, and the most is once a week to avoid overwashing.
+Bearing that in mind, the best way to decide when to wash your dog is by its smell.
+For example, when hugging your dog is no longer pleasant, this is a clear sign that a bath is due!

 If you’re unsure how to give a dog a bath, don’t fret.
 Thankfully, most dogs don’t fear water, and some even enjoy it.
 Follow these steps, and both you and your four-legged friend will have a happy and stress-free bathing experience.